 2. Encourage autonomy

-Allow your call center staff ways to build teamwork by peer-led duties.
+Allow your call center staff ways to build teamwork through peer-led duties.
 Rotate assignments and responsibilities to increase skills and aptitude.

 Survey team members about their satisfaction and long-term pursuits.
 This way, you can increase customer support functions and keep staff engaged longer.